chayan93/SalesforceDynamicCustomLabel/README.md

 # SalesforceDynamicCustomLabel
-An utility that helps to fetch multiple custom labels dynamically in the preferred language.
+A utility that helps to fetch multiple custom labels dynamically in the preferred language.

 ### Introduction:
 Today, in Salesforce a Custom Label could be fetched in the following ways: